simoncblyth/opticks/notes/issues/stepping_process_review.rst

 G4VDiscreteProcess::PostStepDoItProc only happens for the winning process.

 This means that the same scattering and absorption length probabilities are reused until those processes actually happen.
-For absoption thats the end of the line, so no-problem but for scattering it means that the probability of not scattering is artificially the same from step to step until a scatter actually happens.
+For absorption thats the end of the line, so no-problem but for scattering it means that the probability of not scattering is artificially the same from step to step until a scatter actually happens.